 - other chronic illness

 Most of these conditions and risk factors are also risk factors for ED.
 So if you have one or more of these conditions, they — rather than their treatment — could be the cause of your ED.

 A common cause of ED is aging, which affects us whether we want it to or not.
 However, other possible causes of ED may be controlled.
 These include medications, health conditions, and lifestyle factors.

 If you’re taking other medications, they may increase your risk of ED.
 In fact, there are several types of drugs that could cause ED.
 Tell your doctor about all the medications and supplements you take.
 That includes over-the-counter drugs as well as prescription drugs.

 ED can be a warning sign of another medical condition you didn’t know you had.
-That’s why it’s important to work with your doctor to find out why you’re having problems.
+That’s why it’s important to work with your doctor to find out why you’re having ED.
 Once the underlying condition is treated, your ED may go away.